MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1767-Accounting-Requirements-RUS-Electric-Borrowers/subpart-B-Uniform-System-Accounts/section-1767.41.md

 As the board of directors has the responsibility for determining whether the financial condition of the cooperative will permit retirement of capital credits and whether the proposed retirement complies with mortgage and bylaw provisions, the authorization for the retirement shall be set forth in the board minutes.
 The entries to record the general retirement of capital credits shall be as follows:

 Dr. 201.1, Patronage Capital CreditsCr.
 238.1, Patronage Capital PayableTo record the board of directors' authorization to make payments of capital credits.Dr.
 238.1, Patronage Capital PayableCr.
-131.1, Cash - General.To record actual cash payments of capital credits.Note:
+131.1, Cash—General.To record actual cash payments of capital credits.Note:

 To provide better control over the payment of patronage capital credits, a special checking account should be established in an amount equal to the authorized general retirement.
 Special prenumbered checks shall be used for each general retirement of patronage capital.

 To strengthen internal control and to facilitate the settlement of estates, the board should adopt a policy specifying exactly how payments of capital credits shall be made to the estates of deceased patrons.
 Payments made to estates shall be recorded as follows:

 Dr. 201.1, Patronage Capital CreditsCr.
-131.1, Cash - GeneralTo record the payment of capital credits when an estate is settled by refunding 100 cents on the dollar.Dr.
+131.1, Cash—GeneralTo record the payment of capital credits when an estate is settled by refunding 100 cents on the dollar.Dr.
 201.1, Patronage Capital CreditsCr.
-131.1, Cash - GeneralCr.
-217, Retired Capital Credits - GainTo record the payment of capital credits when an estate is settled for less than the full amount of capital credited to the deceased customer's account.Dr.
-217, Retired Capital Credits - GainCr.
+131.1, Cash—GeneralCr.
+217, Retired Capital Credits—GainTo record the payment of capital credits when an estate is settled for less than the full amount of capital credited to the deceased customer's account.Dr.
+217, Retired Capital Credits—GainCr.
 201.2, Patronage Capital AssignableTo record the reallocation to current patrons of the amount of the discount, if provided for in the bylaws.

 If a capital credit check is returned due to an inability to locate the patron, it shall be held pending a recheck of available records to ascertain the correct address of the patron.
-If it is determined that the patron cannot be located, the check shall be cancelled and the amount of the check debited to Account 131.1, Cash - General, and credited to Account 217, Retired Capital Credits - Gain.
+If it is determined that the patron cannot be located, the check shall be cancelled and the amount of the check debited to Account 131.1, Cash—General, and credited to Account 217, Retired Capital Credits—Gain.
 If the state, however, has unclaimed property laws to which the amount is subject, the amount shall be credited to Account 253, Other Deferred Credits, until final disposition has been made.
 A notation shall be made in the records of the former patron to facilitate payment if his or her whereabouts is subsequently determined.

 If the records show that a number of former patrons have moved and left no forwarding address, it is not necessary to prepare a capital credit retirement check for these patrons when a general retirement of capital credits is made.
 When setting funds aside to make a general retirement, however, appropriate amounts shall be included to cover payments due these patrons.
 The cooperative shall then make a reasonable effort to locate these patrons through publication of their names in the newsletter or local newspaper.
 If the patrons are not located, the amounts set aside and the credits to their accounts shall be handled in a manner similar to those for whom payment checks are returned.